HamyK55/Recipie-Web-App/README.md

-# !Disclaimer!

-This is a Tutorial I followed to learn more about web development, html, css, java script, api usage, deployment.
+This is a project to learn more about web development, html, css, java script, react, api usage, deployment.

 # Getting Started with Create React App